-Study of materials and methods for teaching, integrating, and assessing Spanish language, literature, grammar, and composition with attention to current research and theories that inform best practices in language instruction.
+Study of materials and methods for teaching, integrating, and assessing foreign languages, literature, grammar, and composition with attention to current research and theories that inform best practices in language instruction.

-\390 Three Credits SECONDARY SOCIAL STUDIES METHODS
+390 Three Credits CURRICULUM AND INSTRUCTIONAL PROCEDURES IN HISTORY AND SOCIAL STUDIES

-PREREQUISITES: Passing Score on Praxis I/SAT/ACT

-Development of tools and strategies necessary to achieve high standards of learning for teaching social studies courses in secondary classrooms
+PREREQUISITE: Passing Score on Praxis Core/SAT/ACT, VCLA Development of tools and strategies necessary to achieve high standards of learning for teaching social studies courses in secondary classrooms.

-SED 405 Three Credits READING IN THE CONTENT AREAS
+405 Three Credits READING IN THE CONTENT AREA

-Skills in this area shall be designed to impart an understanding of comprehension skills in all content areas, including a repertoire of questioning strategies, summarizing and retelling skills, and strategies in literal, interpretive, critical, and evaluative comprehension, as well as, the zbility to foster appreciation of a variety of literature and independent reading.
+Skills in this area are designed to impart an understanding of comprehension skills in all content areas, including a repertoire of questioning strategies, summarizing and retelling skills, and strategies in literal, interpretive, critical, and evaluative comprehension, as well as, the ability to foster appreciation of a variety of literature and independent reading.